Ziggiphase001/alx-system_engineering-devops/0x00-shell_basics/README.md

 Add script that list some specified files
 Add script returns a type of a file
 Add script that creates a symbolic link
 Add script that copy only html file
+Add script that moves file with uppercase